shuijiao1/DockUP/README.en.md

 - **Cleans up old images by default after approved successful updates**
 - **DockUP also checks and updates itself through a temporary helper container**

-DockUP does not provide a web UI, HTTP API, Slack/email/Teams notifications, or volume deletion.
-Automatic and manual checks both use Telegram approval buttons when updates are found.

 ---

 ## 🚀 Quick Start